 There are several potential treatment options for brain AVM.
 Your doctor will determine the most appropriate treatment for your condition, depending on the size and location of the abnormal blood vessels.

 Medications may also be used to treat related symptoms, such as headaches or seizures.

 Other treatments may include:

 Surgical removal (resection).
 Surgical treatment of a small brain AVM is relatively safe and effective.
-A section of skull is removed temporarily to gain access to the AVM.
-The neurosurgeon, aided by a high-powered microscope, seals off the AVM with special clips and carefully removes it from surrounding brain tissue.
-The skull bone is then reattached, and the scalp is closed with stitches.
+In this procedure, your neurosurgeon removes part of your skull temporarily to gain access to the AVM.

-Endovascular embolization.
-During this procedure, a long, thin tube called a catheter is inserted into a leg artery and threaded through the body to the brain arteries.
-The catheter is positioned in one of the feeding arteries to the AVM, and small particles of a glue-like substance are injected to block the vessel and reduce blood flow into the AVM.
+Your surgeon positions the catheter in one of the feeding arteries to the AVM, and injects small particles of a glue-like substance to block the artery and reduce blood flow into the AVM.

-Endovascular embolization may be done alone, before other treatments to reduce the size of the AVM, or before surgery to reduce the chance of bleeding during the operation.
+Endovascular embolization may be performed before other treatments to reduce the size of the AVM, before surgery to reduce the chance of bleeding during the procedure or alone as a treatment.
 In some large brain AVMs, endovascular embolization may reduce stroke-like symptoms by redirecting blood back to normal brain tissue.

 Stereotactic radiosurgery.
 This treatment uses precisely focused radiation to destroy the AVM.
 The radiation causes the AVM vessels to slowly clot off in one to three years following the treatment.